django/asgiref/specs/www.rst

 the connection scope; the body message serves as a way to stream large incoming HTTP bodies in chunks, and as a trigger to actually run request code (as you should not trigger on a connection opening alone).

+Note that if the request is being sent using ``Transfer-Encoding: chunked``, the server is responsible for handling this encoding.
+The ``http.request`` messages should contain just the decoded contents of each chunk.

 Keys: